brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 ---
 # Sentencing

 After an individual is found guilty of a crime, a judge imposes a sentence which may include a fine or community service, probation, jail, community corrections, or prison.
-The prosecutor and defense attorneys on the case provide recommendations to the judge, who decides on the ultimate sentence.

-This dashboard presents information on sentencing.
-The dashboard displays the most severe sentence imposed on the case.
-Each case is counted only once.
+The prosecutor and defense attorney on the case provide recommendations to the judge, who decides on the ultimate sentence.
+This section presents information on sentencing by the most severe sentence imposed on the case.

-* This data reflects only those cases where a sentence was ultimately imposed.
-Cases that resulted in diversion, an outright dismissal, or some other resolution, are not reflected here.
-* This data represents initial sentences only; sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider.
-Those are not represented here.

- **Why this is important**: It is important to ensure sentences imposed minimize unnecessary punitiveness while appropriately addressing serious crime. <br>
+**Why is this important?** It is important to ensure sentences minimize unnecessary punitiveness while appropriately addressing serious crime.
+In addition, we want to treat all individuals fairly and equitably**.**

 <br>